-If you’ve been keeping up with the posts in tour operator software: the essential tech stack, you’ve been following my wife and me on a hypothetical weekend getaway to Whistler.
+If you’ve been keeping up with the posts in tour company software series, you’ve been following my wife and me on a hypothetical weekend getaway to Whistler.

-We took a look at how marketing and sales technology helped us discover Whistler Eco Tours and Whistler Ebikes.
+We took a look at how tour operator marketing software helped us discover Whistler Eco Tours and Whistler Ebikes.

-Then we saw how payment and point of sale technology created a seamless booking and check-in experience.
+Then we saw how point of sale payments created a seamless booking and check-in experience.

 Now, we are going to see how decision support technology can help the Whistler Ebike manage their operations.